kshannon-ucsd/dsc100/pages/syllabus.md

 - We will get back to you within 48 hours with our final decision.

 ### Lecture Attendance
 Our goal is to make lectures and office hours worth your while to attend, e.g. we do in-class exercises.
 However, lecture attendance is not required.
-All lectures will be recorded.
+We will make every effort to record lectures, but things happen.
 These will be made available to you (UCSD podcast).
+Quizzes will also occur during class, so you will need to attend those classes.

 ### Section Attendance
-Section attendance is not mandatory, however, groups will be created within sections (usually week 2).
-Readings as well as lecture material will be reviewed in the section and it is to your benefit to go and ask questions.
+Section attendance is not mandatory.
+Demos as well as lecture material will be reviewed in the section and it is to your benefit to go and ask questions.

-## Course Assignments & Topics
+## Course Homeworks & Topics
-This class is a survey course intended to get you all excited about becoming data scientists!
-Data are everywhere and they’re being used in tried-and-true, new, and creative ways.
-This course will introduce you to the broad topics in data science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.
-To see what topics will be introduced in this course, see the side nav menu and click on topics.
+This journey is designed to immerse you in the foundational aspects of database systems, a cornerstone in the world of data science.
+Databases are the backbone of countless applications and play a pivotal role in storing, organizing, and retrieving data efficiently.
+Through this course, you'll delve into the core principles of database management, understand its significance in data-driven decision-making, and develop skills essential for any budding data professional.
+You will alsop learn the ins and outs of writing good effecient SQL code.
+Homeworks will cause you to dive deeper and immerse yourselves in the material.

-### Assignments
+### Homeworks
-Assignments will focus on applying the concepts covered in lectures and readings.
+Homeworks will be some of the more difficult parts of this class.
+That is by design, because I firmly believe in students being given time to wrestle with tough problems.
+The exams and quizzes should be  easier and will reflect material that you should be familair with and know.

 - Three individual assignments submitted through Gradescope
 - Use the Google Doc template link (found on this website under assignments), **make a copy of the template**.
 You do not have edit access to the version that is linked, only the ability to copy it.